Jason Karlawish, M.D.

 Meisel ZF, Karlawish J: Narrative vs Evidence-Based Medicine-- And, Not Or.
 Journal of the American Medical Association 306(18): 2022-2023, November 2011.

 Flory J, Karlawish J: The Prompted Optional Randomization Trial: A New Design for Comparative Effectiveness Research.
-American Journal of Public Health 102(12), December 2012 Notes: Drug A or Drug B?
-How EMR can advance the design and value of comparative effectiveness research.
+American Journal of Public Health 102(12): e8-10, December 2012.

 back to top